 - Urine elimination technology neutralizes odors on contact for immediate freshness

-- Multipurpose use suitable for carpets, fabrics, and hard surfaces
+- Effective on carpets, fabrics, and hard surfaces for versatile cleaning

 - Works on many surfaces